genemine/paper_checklist/README.md

 ## 6. Proofreading:
 (1) This is the most important point! <br>
 (2) Please read the whole paper WORD BY WORD at least TWO times.
-This step would, very likely, help you identify (many) obvious/silly errors, such as types, grammer issues, etc. Correct them.<br>
+This step would, very likely, help you identify (many) obvious/silly errors, such as typos, grammer issues, etc. Correct them.<br>